aiqc/AIQC/docs/_build/html/_sources/explainer.rst.txt

 .. raw:: html

   <p class="explain">
-    Most of us are all too familiar with the concept of a spreadsheet; where each <i>row</i> represents a record, and each <i>column</i> provides information about those records.
-Let us then, examine the two major types of AI analysis in the context of a spreadsheet:
+    If you understand spreadsheets then you are already half way to understanding AI.
+For the purpose of this discussion, let's assume that each <i>row</i> in our spreadsheet represents a record, and each <i>column</i> provides information about that record.
+Bearing this in mind, there are two major types of AI:
   </p>